-When comparing procedures to give us a more youthful appearance, a necklift may not be the most obvious option that comes to mind.
+When comparing procedures to give us a more youthful appearance, a neck lift may not be the most obvious option that comes to mind.
 But what goes on below the chin can hold the secret to looking, and feeling, decades younger.
 And it’s hard to argue with the evidence.
-Based on 274 recent reviews from people who have had the procedure done, 251 said it was worth it.
+Based on 583 recent reviews from people across the United States who have had the procedure done, 530 said it was worth it.

-- Who makes a suitable candidate for a necklift?
+- Am I a candidate for a neck lift?

-- What are the benefits to a Boston necklift and how long will they last?
+- What are the benefits of a neck lift?

-- How much does a Boston necklift cost?
+- How much does a neck lift cost?

-For anyone who feels the upper part of their face is aging well in comparison to the lower (be it a double chin, banding on the neck, sagging jowls, or all three) the necklift can really balance their features.
+For anyone who feels the upper part of their face is aging well in comparison to the lower (be it a double chin, banding on the neck, sagging jowls, or all three) the neck lift can balance their features.

 And the figures suggest it delivers results.

-According to the statistics, over 160,000 people had the operation done in 2020 with a 92% satisfaction rate.
-In fact, one patient said, “I look incomparable with how I looked before surgery….Bottom line: I look very good, much younger, natural.”
+According to the statistics, over 21,000 people had the operation done in 2022, and it has a 91% “Worth It” rating on RealSelf.
+One patient said, “I look incomparable with how I looked before surgery….Bottom line: I look very good, much younger, natural.”

 Surgical techniques generally target 3 areas: